Marco Werman and Alex Harris in Conversation

 “I came into the course thinking the whole thing was about photography, but the year turned into really being about meeting people and relating to people and trying to come in as an outsider to a world that is totally unfamiliar.
 How do you carry yourself in that world? ...
 In terms of the craft of photography, it was a real wide variety of what people came up with, but it was always when you saw the connection being made between photographer and subject or between subjects, so at ease that the photographer wasn’t even there anymore, they would get these great frames.
 That’s when the photograph would really hit.
 It was about the personal connection.”

-With Harris, Werman explored the subject he chose for his course project and how that approach connects to his work as a journalist now.
+With Harris, Werman explored the subject he chose for his course project and how that early project connects to his work as a journalist now.
 From the outset, Werman understood that the very possibility for his project rested on his relationship with the Shepherd family, and he resisted removing himself from the story as though he were on the outside looking in.
 “I was actually on the inside looking in,” he observed, and that connection to the family led them to trust him and his camera.

 As Werman and Harris examined the photos, one-by-one, in the same sequence Werman had presented them in 1983, Harris commented on Werman’s ability to evoke through his photos a sense of the ambiguity and mystery of interior lives, “about what it’s like to be in the world.”
 When Werman tells a story, whether in words or in photographs or in some combination of the two, he tells it through his own eyes, allowing the story to emerge, as Harris said, “without judgment.”

-Werman’s approach of telling stories as they are revealing themselves to him, from his point of view, has the perhaps counterintuitive effect of bringing the individuals in his stories into sharper focus.
 On his daily Public Radio International show, Werman often breaks down its massive topic, “The World”, into intimate stories of how real people are dealing with the big issues in the headlines.
 As Harris observed, listeners come away from those stories knowing more than the facts about a topic or a place; they know how someone’s life is being affected and how someone feels about what’s happening around them.
 Werman’s stories give human emotion to unfeeling headlines.
 The people Werman interviews get something in return: witness to their experiences, acknowledgement of their feelings, and listeners to their stories.

 As an example of this human connection, Harris referred to a story Werman did on “The World,” in which he and his producer had gone to a village in Japan after the 2011 earthquake, and a few years later, assessing the immensity of the impact, he honed in on one object: a small rubber stamp.